n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_1.png)

-As you can see there is no email account for the import set up yet.
+As you can see there is no email account setup for the import yet.

 ![](/_images/doc2/AllImportOptions_Email_2.png)